The Genius: Rule Breaker: Episodes 1, 12: Quattro

-Death Match: The game is played with using deck with the numbers 1-10 in four colors (red, yellow, green, blue) plus a black Zero card.
+Death Match: The game is played using a deck with the numbers 1-10 in four colors (red, yellow, green, blue) plus a black Zero card.
 The two candidates are each dealt four cards; the other 11 contestants are each dealt three.

 Candidates begin by flipping one of their cards face up on the table.
 Over the course of the game, all four cards must be turned face up, with the candidate deciding when to turn over each card.
 Along the way, they must trade a card with players on the outside in the hopes of creating a Quattro - four cards of differing value and color.
 Both candidates must perform exactly one trade with each onlooker, and cannot trade any cards that have already been turned over.

 Once all trades have been completed and all cards turned face up, the candidate who completes the largest total Quattro wins.
 If there is a tie for the total, the candidate with the highest individual card wins.
 If one player is unable to complete a Quattro, they lose by default.
 However, if either player has the Zero card at the end of the game, that player loses even if their opponent does not have a Quattro.
 If neither player has a Quattro, or both players complete a Quattro with exactly the same combination of numbers, the game is a draw and is replayed.

 Final Match: The rules were changed for the final match as follows: